kingkw1/AffectLink/README.md

     These install dependencies for OpenCV (facial analysis), SoundDevice (audio input), and FFmpeg (audio/video processing).

-4.  **Download Pre-trained Models (First Run):**
-    The first time `main_processor.py` (which is run by `run_app.py`) is executed, it will attempt to download the pre-trained DeepFace, Whisper, and Hugging Face models.
-Ensure you have an internet connection for this step.
-These models will be cached locally.

 5.  **Deploy AI Models via HP AI Studio (CRITICAL FOR JUDGING):**
     AffectLink's core AI models (Whisper for ASR, Hugging Face model for SER, and Hugging Face model for Text Emotion) are designed to be deployed as local API endpoints using HP AI Studio's Swagger functionality.
 This demonstrates our "local-first" and secure inference approach.

     * **A. Register Models to MLflow:**
-        * Open HP AI Studio and navigate to the project where you intend to run AffectLink.
+        * Start the workspace you just created and enter a terminal from inside of the jupyterlab interface under the "other" section
+        * Use the following command to Activate the correct enviornment: "conda activate aistudio"
+        * cd AffectLink/deployment/registration
+        * Register the models:
+            * python register_ser_classifier.py
+            * python register_text_classifier.py
+            * python register_whisper.py
-        * Run `python run_app.py` for the first time.
-This script is designed to:
+        * These scripts are designed to:
             * Trigger the necessary model downloads (if not already cached).
             * Initialize MLflow tracking.
             * Register the Whisper, SER, and Text Emotion models to your local MLflow instance within HP AI Studio.
 You should see entries for these models in the "Models" section of the HP AI Studio UI.
-        * Confirm successful model registration by checking the MLflow UI within HP AI Studio (`http://localhost:5000` or similar, as configured by your AI Studio instance).
+        * Confirm successful model registration.
+            * In the nagivation links under the project title, select "Monitor"
+            * Within the Experiments tab, you should see the AffectLink_Model_Registration
+            * Within the Models tab, you should see the 3 models that we registered.

     * **B. Deploy Models to Swagger API Endpoints:**
         * In the HP AI Studio UI, go to the "Deployments" tab.
-        * Click "New Deployment."
+        * Click "New Service."
         * For each of the registered models (Whisper, SER, Text Emotion), create a new deployment:
+            * Service name: Name the deployment something different and identifiable for each model (e.g. whisper, or SER, or text-classifier)
-            * Select the respective model name and its latest version from the dropdowns.
+            * Select your model: Select the respective model name and its latest version from the dropdowns.
+            * Choose model version: Select the model version.
+A new version is created every time the registration script is run, so use the latest successful deployment ("1" if registration completed without any problems the first time)
-            * Choose "GPU Optimized" if applicable for better performance.
+            * GPU configuration: Choose "With GPU" if applicable for better performance.
-            * Select the appropriate workspace.
+            * Select the name of the workspace you just created.
-            * Give it a descriptive name (e.g., `affectlink-whisper`, `affectlink-ser`, `affectlink-text-emo`).
             * Click "Deploy."
         * Once deployed, navigate back to the "Deployments" tab.
 For each deployment, click the "Play" button to spin up the local API endpoint.
         * **Obtain Endpoint URLs:** After each model is running, click on the **link icon** next to its deployment name.
 This will open a new browser tab with the Swagger UI for that specific model's endpoint. **Copy the full URL from your browser's address bar for each model.**